 Benefits of Body Contouring After Weight Loss

-The benefits of body contouring are strictly cosmetic, but valid nonetheless.
-“For some patients who may feel they’ve hit a plateau in achieving their body goals, [body contouring] can help provide a boost to keep everything on the right track,” Cash shares.
-“I have patients tell me that not only do they feel more confident overall but that it’s opened up new wardrobe options, such as being comfortable going sleeveless for the first time in years.
+- Confidence boost: “For some patients who may feel they’ve hit a plateau in achieving their body goals, [body contouring] can help provide a boost to keep everything on the right track,” Cash shares.
+“I have patients tell me that they feel more confident overall [and] that it’s opened up new wardrobe options, such as being comfortable going sleeveless for the first time in years.
 Feeling self-conscious about one’s body can certainly take a toll.”

-Pang adds that with a non-surgical option like CoolSculpting, the added benefits are the effectiveness with little to no downtime.
-She finds that the treatment is generally well-tolerated, making it a safe option for body contouring.
+- Low downtime: Pang says that non-surgical options like CoolSculpting are effective with little to no downtime.
+She finds the treatment generally well-tolerated, making it a safe option for body contouring.

 How to Prepare for Body Contouring